-The Biology Foundation is satisfied by one of the following five courses at the 1000 level or by an intermediate or advanced biology course under the following circumstances:
+The Biology Foundation is satisfied by one of the following courses at the 1000 level or by an intermediate or advanced biology course under the following circumstance:

-1. Students who took an AP biology class in high school and received a score of 4 or 5 are automatically eligible to place into an intermediate or advanced biology class.
+• Students who successfully completed an AP biology class in high school are automatically eligible to place into an intermediate or advanced biology class.
+Olin typically offers one or two advanced biology courses per year.
+Students choosing this option should complete a course waiver form for the foundation biology requirement.